Drive sales on autopilot with ecommerce-focused features

 - Standard: $16/month for 500 contacts, 12x contact list send limit

-- Pro: $59/month for 2,500 contacts, unlimited emails, and bonus SMS credits equal to the price of your monthly plan
+- Pro: $59/month for 2,500 contacts, unlimited emails, and bonus SMS credits equal to the monthly plan price

 Why we recommend it